ferrohd/CLup/RASD.md

 #### A.1.
 User interfaces

-The following mockups represent a basic idea of what the mobile app will look like in the first release.
+The following mockups represent an idea of what the application will look like in the first release.

 TODO
-MOCKUP REGISTRATION
-MOCKUP LOGIN
-MOCKUP SELECT A STORE
-MOCKUP QUEUE UP AND BOOK A VISIT
-MOCKUP SCAN A TICKET
-MOCKUP ADD A STORE
+MOCKUPS

 #### A.2.
 Hardware interfaces

-The system requires each registered User (or Visitor) to have at least one mobile device (such as a smartphone or tablet) that will be used to exibit the ticket to the Store Manager.
+The system requires each clupper to have at least one mobile device (such as a smartphone or tablet) that will be used to exibit the ticket to the store manager.

-The User can perform the operations to request the ticket also from a PC of any kind that will not be sufficient to have access to the store.
+The clupper can perform the operations to obtain a ticket also from a PC of any kind that will however not be sufficient to have access to the store.

-The Store Manager needs a mobile device or a PC equipped with a camera to scan the tickets and a printer of any kind to hand out tickets to Customers that do not use CLup.
+The store manager needs a mobile device or a PC equipped with a camera to scan the tickets and a printer of any kind to hand out tickets to the guests.

 #### A.3.
 Software interfaces